or for a script

 Get-Command git

-Get-Command pythonIf the command isn't found, install it:
+Get-Command pythonIf it is not found, install it:

 brew install git python